Kim Kardashian Doesn't Think She's A Feminist

 Advertisement

-For those keeping track at home, feminism, by definition, is the belief that men and women should have equal rights and opportunities and organized activity in support of women's rights and interests.
+For those keeping track at home, feminism, by definition, is the belief that men and women should have equal rights and opportunities and organised activity in support of women's rights and interests.

 So, how is Kardashian not a feminist?
 It's still unclear.